OSINT: Foundations (Virtual Course)

 WHAT YOU RECEIVE

-• Templates to support requirements planning and data collation
+• Templates to support requirements planning

-• Tip sheets and cheat sheets
+• Tip sheets and cheat sheets to enable rapid learning

 • An index of recommended OSINT tools as bookmarks